-Explore: We are going to dissect each of the foods we used in the relay to see if they have seeds or not.
+Explore: We are going to dissect/cut each of the foods we used in the relay to see if they have seeds or not.
 This will tell you if the food is a fruit or vegetable.
 Remember, fruits have seeds, vegetables do not.
-Before we begin, everyone should fill out the prediction column of the journal page.
-There is no right or wrong answer in this column; it is each person's best guess.